shopgate-professional-services/ext-sort-filters/README.md

 # Shopgate Connect - Sort filters and filters values

-Sorting filters and filters values for search and category pages.
+Sorting filters and filter values for search and category pages.

 ## Configuration